oracle-livelabs/database/23cfree/sql-domains/sql-domains.md

     1 row created.
     ```

     We'll need to format our entries to avoid error.
+Here's an example of such an error:
     ```
     INSERT INTO person values (1,'Walter',1000,'user-walter@t_online.de')
     *